Scott County, Minnesota

-Scott County Minnesota over 4 years ago
+Scott County Minnesota almost 5 years ago

 Hi: I have a few problems with my lawn this season.
 First, we recently removed two large cottonwood trees.
 I filled the holes with new soil and planted Scotts EZSeed in the patches.
 The grass germinated and came in very well.
 However, recently those formerly nice growing patches have become brownish and seemed starved for water (See Pic Below).
 The confusing part is that when I water, I get a lot of mushrooms in those spots.
 I am assuming from the decomposition of the wood/stumps under the dirt.
 Any ideas on the new grass?
 Second, I have noticed that there are numerous small patches of dark green on the lawn too that look out of place (See Pic Below).
 Any ideas?
 Lastly, the removed Cottonwoods are throwing suckers up everywhere in the lawn.
 I have removed the larger roots where I can, but the clusters of suckers keep coming up every couple of days.
 I am now spraying them with Weed-B-Gon and waiting to pull them.
 The suckers have been wilting.
 Is there anything else that I can do?
 Thanks for your time.
 You provide a wonderful service.
 Regards, Greg